eclipse-opensmartclide/smartclide-security/README.md

 EXPOSE 8080
 ~~~

 As can be seen, the token produced is declared in the Dockerfile as an environmental parameter.
-In the file above, you can see that we are adding two CLI tools, the PMD and the CPPCHECK.
+In the file above, you can see that we are adding the PMD CLI tool.
 Both tools are required in order to properly execute the analysis of the projects given.
 As a next step, you need to build the image with the proper docker command.
 The docker command must be executed in the same folder as the Dockerfile:

 ~~~
 docker build -t ssas .